francisbyrne/meteor-finance/README.md

 ### Methods
 - `MarketDataProvider.convertField(field)` - Takes a field name, e.g. `'symbol'`, returns the provider-specific field code, e.g. `'s'`.
 - `MarketDataProvider.convertFields(fields)` - Takes an array of field names, e.g. `['symbol', 'name']`, returns an array of provider-specific field codes, e.g. `['s', 'n']`.

-### YahooFinance
-This is currently the default provider. the API can be viewed [here](https://code.google.com/p/yahoo-finance-managed/wiki/CSVAPI) and a full list of the stock field mappings can be found [here](http://cliffngan.net/a/13).

-Field Mappings currently provided can be viewed [here](https://github.com/francisbyrne/meteor-finance/blob/master/lib/providers/yahoo.js).

 Dividends
 ------